rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 Peter opens his first epistle with systematic dismantling of escapist
 comfort:

-"*Blessed be the God and Father of our Lord Jesus Christ!
-According to his great mercy, he has caused us to be born again to a **living hope through the resurrection of Jesus Christ from the dead**, to an **inheritance that is imperishable, undefiled, and unfading, kept in heaven for you**, who by God's power are being guarded through faith for a **salvation ready to be revealed in the last time**.*" (1 Peter 1:3-5)
+> "*Blessed be the God and Father of our Lord Jesus Christ!
+According to
+> his great mercy, he has caused us to be born again to a **living hope
+> through the resurrection of Jesus Christ from the dead**, to an
+> **inheritance that is imperishable, undefiled, and unfading, kept in
+> heaven for you**, who by God's power are being guarded through faith
+> for a **salvation ready to be revealed in the last time.***" (1 Peter
+> 1:3-5)

 Every phrase defends Hebrew eschatology against Greek comfort.
 "Living hope through resurrection"---not immortal soul continuation, but